scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 PCBs contain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *inter-ISD* or core beaconing is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.

 - *Inter-ISD or core beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
 During core beaconing, the Control Service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
 PCBs are periodically sent over policy compliant paths to discover multiple paths between any pair of core ASes.
 - *Intra-ISD beaconing* creates path segments from core ASes to non-core ASes.
 For this, the Control Services of core ASes create PCBs and sends them to the non-core child ASes (typically customer ASes) at regular intervals.
 The Control Service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on until the PCB reaches an AS without any customer (leaf AS).
-As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD.
+As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD and register reciprocal segments with the Control Service of the associated core ASes.

 On its way, a PCB accumulates cryptographically protected path and forwarding information per traversed AS.
 At every AS, metadata as well as information about the AS's ingress and egress interfaces is added to the PCB.
 The full PCB message format is described in [](#pcbs).

+The process of using PCBs to construct segments is described in details in [](#path-segment-reg)

 ### Peering Links